whatupintown/DTPS-prototype/ROADMAP.md

 - Defines one ticket with a dedicated price in $ETH.
 - Defines the funding goal (how many tickets need to be sold to make the event happen).
 - Defines a deadline for the ticket pre-sale.
-- Defines a recipient wallet address.
+- Defines a recipient wallet address (host).

-Ticket reservation takes place by sending ticket price in $ETH + execution fee to the contract.
+Ticket reservation takes place by sending ticket price in $ETH to the contract.
+The contract locks up the funds.
 At the time of the deadline or later the contract can be executed to do one of the following two things:

-1) If the funding goal has been reached the locked up funds are sent to the recipient address.
+a) If the funding goal has been reached the locked funds are sent to the recipient address (host).
 The owner of that wallet can execute a function that returns a list of all wallet addresses that have purchased a ticket.
+Later this list can be used to handle check-in at the event.

-2) If the funding goal has not been reached all wallet addresses that have reserved a ticket receive their funds back.
+b) If the funding goal has not been reached all wallet addresses that have reserved a ticket receive their funds back (later on it will be possible to specify a different cash back address).

 ## 2. DTPS alpha
 Integrates all sorts of features to make the prototype usable in real life.

-Tests.

 ## 3. DTPS beta
-Integrate and validate contract security.

-To be tested with an event in the crypto dev scene.
+Contract security and tests.

-## 3. Python API to access the contract
+## 4. Python API to access the contract
 TBD...

-## 4. Integration of Shapeshift and/or Changelly to support payments with other cryptocurrencies
+## 5. Integration of Shapeshift and/or Changelly to support payments with other cryptocurrencies
 TBD...

-## 5. Python DTPS generator (package) to configure, generate and deploy DTPS contracts
+## 6. Python DTPS generator (package) to configure, generate and deploy DTPS contracts
 TBD...

-## 6. Integration of a fiat payment solution
+## 7. Integration of a fiat payment solution
 TBD...

-## 7. Javascript API to access the contract
+## 8. Javascript API to access the contract
 TBD...

-## 8. Javascript DTPS generator (package) to configure, generate and deploy DTPS contract
+## 9. Javascript DTPS generator (package) to configure, generate and deploy DTPS contract
 TBD...